kanavkhanna/Battleship/README.md

 I have always loved to play Battleship, and it has often been my go-to entertainment source on flights, which is why I would like to create my own version of it.

-Along with the built-in libraries in C++ like the random library and STL (for vectors and maps), I will also implement the Cinder library, i.e. Cinder Blocks, chiefly Render GL.
+Along with the built-in libraries in C++ like the random library and STL (for vectors and maps), I will also implement the Cinder library, i.e. Cinder Blocks, chiefly Render GL, GFLAGS and SQL database.

 Timeline: